pleyvaramirez/cse15l-lab-reports/lab-report-3.md

 medicine departments.
 If we were to choose one place to set up a anti-hypertensives with some type of follow-up.
 ```
-In this example, using `-w` helped print all the times that up appeared as its own word, excluding all other instances in which the characters u and p comprised a larger word.
+As can be seen above `-w` is used to ensure that our string of characters is not part of a larger sequence of strings.
+In this example, using `-w` helped print all the times that up appeared as its own word, excluding all other instances in which the characters "u" and "p" comprised a larger word.
+This is helpful for when we want to search for a certain string on its own without including the cases where the string is merely a substring of a larger string.

 Using `-wr` with a directory:
 ```